YCK970402/starter-hugo-academic/content/publication/vowel-lowering-effect-of-pharyngeal-and-uvular-consonants-in-squliq-atayal/index.md

   - "1"
 authors:
   - Yi-Chun Ko
-publication: 22nd National Conference on Linguistics.
+publication: Poster presented at the 22nd National Conference on Linguistics.
   (October 23, Taipei, Taiwan)
 abstract: High vowel in Squliq Atayal has been alleged to be lowered when occurring adjacent to pharyngeal and uvular consonants /h/ and /q/ (Egerod, 1966; Li, 1980; Rau, 1992).
 However, the observed lowering of the high vowels